My Best Tips for Homeschooling High School ~ from My Own Experience

 I started homeschooling my first child for kindergarten in 2005.
 By 2012 I had 8 children and I’ve homeschooled all of them the entire time, except for my oldest son who did his last three years of high school at a public school.

-In 2019 my second child graduated from our homeschool high school, and this year my third child did.
-All three got into the colleges of their choice and received scholarships.
+In 2019 my second child graduated from our homeschool high school, in 2021 my third child did, and in 2022,, my fourth child did.
+The first three got into the colleges of their choice and received scholarships.
 So, I know we did something right!
+The fourth child completed cosmetology school while homeschooling high school and entered the workforce as a nail tech (her top career aspiration) upon graduating.

 Let me tell you how I started our homeschool high school planning.